How technical debt can create more technical debt

 TDIQ

-In the context of a Technical Debt Retirement Project (DRP), we can define the Technical Debt In Question (TDIQ).
-If the DRP has as an objective retiring a kind of technical debt, that kind of technical debt is the TDIQ.
-More: “Retiring technical debt from irreplaceable assets”
+In the context of a Technical Debt Retirement Project (DRP) that has as an objective retiring from a specified set of assets a particular kind of technical debt (or particular kinds of technical debt), the TDIQ is the Technical Debt In Question.
+More: “Retiring technical debt in irreplaceable assets

 Technical debt

-Technical debt is any technological element that hampers development, maintenance, or enhancement efforts, through its existence or through its absence.
-It contributes to lower productivity or to a higher probability of defects.
-Or it can depress velocity in many other ways.
-That’s why we would like to revise, repair, replace, rewrite, create, or re-engineer it for sound engineering reasons.
+Technical debt is any technological element that contributes, through its existence or through its absence, to lower productivity or to a higher probability of defects during development, maintenance, or enhancement efforts, or which depresses velocity in some other way, and which we would therefore like to revise, repair, replace, rewrite, create, or re-engineer for sound engineering reasons.
 It can be found in—or it can be missing from—software, hardware, processes, procedures, practices, or any associated artifact, acquired by the enterprise or created within it.
-More: “A policymaker’s definition of technical debt”
+More: “A policymaker’s definition of technical debt

 Technological communication risk